suryaprakashs/what-am-i-doing/README.md

 # What am I doing?

-Simple chrome extension to track your site usage per day.
+Simple chrome extension to track your site usage daywise.